Resonating-valence-bond superconductor from small Fermi surface in twisted bilayer graphene: Details on the mean field theory calculation

 where we have assumed $\sum_\lambda \langle c^\dagger_{\mathbf{k};\lambda}\gamma(\mathbf k)_{\lambda\alpha}\psi'^\dagger_{i;\beta}\rangle\propto \alpha \delta_{\alpha,\bar\beta}$.
 This relies on a strong pairing $\Delta$ such that only the 8 tripons introduced above are important.

 We can now write down the full mean-field Hamiltonian as

 where the order parameters are solved iteratively as:

 where $N$ is the total number of AA site in our calculation.
 The coefficient in front of $B_{s}, B'_s$ and $\Delta_t,\Delta_{t}'$ are determined by index counting.
 An additional phenomenological coefficient $\alpha_B <1$ is introduced to control the convergence of mean-field calculation.
 To validate an $\alpha_B$ smaller than the unity, we can consider the infinite $J$ limit, where the double occupied state of $f$ should be further projected to a subspace with lower spin energy.
 The coefficient will be much smaller in this limit.
-In reality, we consider a finite $J$ term and should as a result take a finite $\alpha_B$.
-In reality, we take $\alpha_B=1/2$ and find good convergence.
+In practice, we consider a finite $J$ term and therefore take a finite $\alpha_B$.
+Specifically, we set $\alpha_B = 1/2$, which leads to good numerical convergence.
+In Fig.~\ref{fig:stm_B7}, we also present the STM spectra as well as the mean-field order parameters as a function of $J$ for $\alpha_B = 1.0$.
+In this case, the condensation of the slave boson $B$ is overestimated, resulting in a superconductivity that is much stronger than in reality.
 We note this is one limitation of mean-field calculation and leave further validation to variational Monte Carlo calculation calculation.

 Finally, in extracting the spectrum function at the mean-field level, we rewrite the $f$ fermion as:

 which is used in the Lehmann representation for the spectrum.
 In reality, the mean-field parameters $B_s,\Delta,\Delta_t$ have their own fluctuations, and the real spectrum should be much broadened than our mean-field result.